Aldaviva/CiscoEndpointCertificateDeployer/Readme.md

 CiscoEndpointCertificateDeployer
 ===

-Automatically upload and activate PFX certificate and private key to a Cisco video conferencing endpoint running TC7, CE8, or later software.
+Automatically upload and activate a PFX certificate and private key to a Cisco video conferencing endpoint running TC7, CE8, or later software.
 Useful for Let's Encrypt automation, such as Certify The Web.

 <!-- MarkdownTOC autolink="true" bracket="round" autoanchor="true" levels="2" style="ordered" -->